 On February 8, 2006, President Bush signed the Deficit Reduction Act of 2005.
-The law changed Medicaid eligibility rules that makes it much harder for many citizens to access the Medicaid (MaineCare) program to pay for nursing home, assisted living and other long-term care.
-Because nursing home costs in Maine can easily exceed $85,000 per year, these changes result in a significant hardship to many people who worked hard their whole lives to have a small retirement nest egg and leave a meaningful inheritance.
-The State of Maine, through the Department of Health and Human Services, the agency that administers MaineCare, also has made substantial changes to the MaineCare rules.
+This law changed Medicaid eligibility rules so that it is now much harder for many citizens to access the Medicaid (MaineCare) program to pay for nursing home, assisted living and other long-term care.
+Because nursing home costs in Maine can easily exceed $100,000 per year, these changes result in a significant hardship to many people who worked hard their whole lives to have a small retirement nest egg and leave a meaningful inheritance.
+The State of Maine, through the Department of Health and Human Services, the agency that administers MaineCare, has also made substantial changes to the MaineCare rules.

-This article is intended to review some, not all, of the issues regarding MaineCare and long-term care planning.
+This article is intended to review some, and not all, of the issues regarding MaineCare and long-term care planning.
 It should not be used on its own without advice from counsel.
-MaineCare is quite complex and one’s personal situation and circumstances are different from another person and require in depth analysis and planning.
-Also, the laws and DHHS rules can and do change over time, which could affect the explanations in this article.
+MaineCare issues are quite complex and there is no “universal solution” – good MaineCare planning is case-specific.
+Also, be aware that the laws and DHHS rules can and do change over time, which could affect the explanations in this article.

-It is so important for you to implement your estate planning early on so that you won’t be caught too late doing emergency planning.
-It is imperative to have your planning in place should you become disabled, so that your family does not have to go to court to be appointed your guardian and conservator.
+It is vital for you to implement your estate planning early on so that you won’t be caught too late doing emergency planning.
+Likewise, having a plan in place is extremely important should you become disabled, so that your family members or friends do not have to go to court to be appointed your guardian and conservator.

 Important documents: Durable Financial Power of Attorney and Healthcare Power of Attorney.

-Having these documents in place allows you to maintain control over your life by making decisions while you are healthy as to how you want to be cared for if disabled, as well as how you want your assets to be used for yourself and your loved ones.
-A Financial Power of Attorney allows your agent to stand in your shoes and do anything you could do with your assets, only limited by what you state in the Power.
-The Power of Attorney can allow your agent to be able to “gift” assets to the people who are important to you.
+These documents give you the ability to make decisions while you are healthy about how you want your healthcare and financial decisions to be managed if you became disabled.
+A Financial Power of Attorney allows the person you appoint as your “Agent” to stand in your shoes and do anything you could do with your assets.
+The only limitations on your Agent under a Financial Power of Attorney are those that you ask to include in the document.
+The Power of Attorney can also allow your agent to be able to “gift” assets to the people who are important to you.
 With gifting language in the Power, gifts (such as conveyance of your home) can be made without a court proceeding.
-Conveying assets may be necessary if you (and/or your spouse) had to go to a nursing home, as well as for continued estate planning purposes.
+Including this gifting language is important, because conveying assets may be necessary if you (and/or your spouse) had to go to a nursing home, or if gifting is a bigger part of your overall estate plan.

 You should also consider how you leave assets to your beneficiaries at your death.
 When assets are bequeathed outright, they have no creditor protection, remarriage protection or disability protection.
 Assets in joint tenancy pass outright to the survivor.
 This can include your home and bank accounts.
 Assets with beneficiary designations, such as an IRA or insurance, pass directly to the beneficiary named.
 They don’t pass through your Will.

-A more meaningful way of planning that integrates your assets into your planning and allows for asset protection is to establish trusts in your Will for your beneficiaries.
+A more meaningful way of planning that integrates your assets into your planning and allows for asset protection is to establish Revocable Living Trusts, or Trusts in your Will (known as “testamentary trusts”) for your beneficiaries.
 For instance, you can establish a Marital Trust for your spouse, (or for unmarried people, a trust for a life companion) with specific provisions to protect the assets.
 Your spouse can act as a Trustee, but it is wise to have a Co-trustee, for continuity of management should the spouse become disabled, and for asset protection should the spouse remarry.
 The assets in the trust would be available for the spouse’s general needs and welfare.
-If your spouse later needed nursing home care, or had creditor problems, the assets in the Marital Trust could be protected yet still be available for the spouse’s needs.
+If your spouse later needed nursing home care, or had creditor problems, the assets in the Marital Trust could be protected, but still be available for the spouse’s needs.
 Any assets in the trust upon the spouse’s death would pass to your children or other beneficiaries.

 SUMMARY OF MEDICAID/MAINECARE

 It is important to understand that Medicare and your private supplemental insurance only cover the costs of rehabilitation in a nursing home, and only if the rehab is needed, as determined by the nursing home.
 Medicare and private insurance pay up to 100 days; but generally most people don’t qualify for that length of rehab.
-If the person must continue in the nursing home, he or she must either private pay or apply for MaineCare.
+If the person must continue in the nursing home, he or she must either pay out of pocket (“private pay”) or apply for MaineCare.

 - Allowable Assets

-The home will not be considered a countable asset and, therefore, will not be counted against the asset limits for MaineCare eligibility purposes as long as the nursing home resident intends to return home or his or her spouse or a dependent, blind or disabled child lives there.
+The home will not be considered a countable asset and, therefore, will not be counted against the asset limits for MaineCare eligibility purposes as long as: (1) the nursing home resident intends to return home, (2) his or her spouse is residing in the home; or (3) a dependent, blind or disabled child lives there.
 It does not matter if it appears unlikely that the nursing home resident will ever be able to return home; the intent to return home by itself preserves the property’s character as the person’s principal place of residence and thus as a non-countable resource.
 As a result, for all practical purposes, nursing home residents do not have to sell their homes in order to qualify for MaineCare.
 But see the discussion below regarding estate recovery.

 Certain assets, such as other real estate and stocks, bonds or accounts that require two signatures, can be exempt for eligibility purposes if the co-owner is not willing to sell or sign off.
 However, the MaineCare recipient’s interest is recoverable under the estate recovery rules.